-

 9. What rules apply in respect of conflicts of interest?

-Prevention and elimination of conflicts of interest falls within the scope of a director’s duty to act in the best interest of the company.
-Company law sets out restrictions on a director’s activities so as to prevent conflict of interest situations.
+Prevention and elimination of conflicts of interest fall within the scope of a director’s duty to act in the best interest of the company.
+Company law sets out restrictions on a director’s activities to prevent conflict of interest situations.
 Hence, the director is not allowed to conclude any agreement or conduct transactions with the company unless he/she declares in advance the terms and the nature of his/her interest and obtains the prior consent of all shareholders.
 The same limitations apply to agreements to be signed between the company and a third party having a personal or financial relationship with a director.
 Albanian law lists the persons who are legally presumed to be in relation with a director, as follows:

-1. the spouse, parents, siblings of the spouse
+- the spouse, parents, siblings of the spouse

-2. children, parents, siblings, grandchildren or the spouse of any such persons
+- children, parents, siblings, grandchildren or the spouse of any such persons

-4. a person living with a director.
+- a person living with a director.

 10. What other general duties does a director have?

-• carry out the everyday management of the company’s business activity and implement its trade policies set out by the shareholders’ meeting
+- carry out the everyday management of the company’s business activity and implement its trade policies set out by the shareholders’ meeting

-• represent the company towards third parties
+- represent the company towards third parties

-• ensure that all statutory filings with the NBC are duly carried out and the company’s accounts and documents are properly kept
+- ensure that all statutory filings with the NBC are duly carried out and the company’s accounts and documents are properly kept

-• create a timely warning system for events that threaten the company’s business and solvency
+- create a timely warning system for events that threaten the company’s business and solvency

-• perform other duties defined in law and the articles of association.
+- perform other duties defined in law and the articles of association.

 In addition to the above general duties, Albanian law imposes a duty of loyalty on directors.
-Directors are required to execute their duties specified in law and the articles of association in good faith and in the best interest of the company in its entirety.
-In performance of their duties, directors are liable to the company for every act or omission which is not reasonably connected to the objectives of the company.
+Directors are required to execute their duties specified in law and the articles of association in good faith and the best interest of the company in its entirety.
+In the performance of their duties, directors are liable to the company for every act or omission which is not reasonably connected to the objectives of the company.
 Directors are under the general obligation to treat all shareholders equally.
 The same duty of loyalty should also guide the director’s actions in avoiding conflicts of interest.

-In addition to the duty of loyalty, company law also requires the director to exercise reasonable care, skill and diligence when performing his/her duties.
+In addition to the duty of loyalty, company law also requires the director to exercise reasonable care, skill, and diligence when performing his/her duties.

 11. To whom does the director owe duties?

-The director’s duties are owed to the company and to the shareholders alike.
+The director’s duties are owed to the company and the shareholders alike.
 In practice, however, the company’s interests do not always coincide with those of the shareholders.
-Hence, a director’s actions should be mainly driven by the company’s best interests with the emphasis on corporate social responsibility and subsequently on shareholders as well.
+Hence, a director’s actions should be mainly driven by the company’s best interests with an emphasis on corporate social responsibility and subsequently on shareholders as well.

 12. How do the director’s duties change if the company is in financial difficulties?